behob/tia/README.md

 Production secrets must also be configured on the Worker.
 See [the implementation and publishing guide](docs/website-audit-implementation.md) for setup, retained content awaiting review, and all 20 audit items.

+For release preparation and the remaining live-service checks, see [launch readiness](docs/launch-readiness.md).
+Local `.env` values are not automatically uploaded as Worker secrets.

 ## Scripts

 | Script | Description |